 Our attachment patterns develop through our early childhood experiences, though life experiences also impact them.
 Our childhood relationships with our caregivers lay down a ‘template’ for how we expect relationships to work.
 We take this with us into the world and unconsciously are often drawn to recreate these patterns in our relationships, especially romantic ones.

-There are 3 main ‘styles’ of attachment templates most people develop.
+There are 3 main ‘styles’ of attachment templates.
 These are:

 Generally, if we receive warm, secure, safe ‘good enough’ connections and bonds as a child, then we feel psychologically safe, secure in ourselves and relaxed in healthy relationships.
 We can give and receive love, affection and respect.
 We are appropriately open and available, can communicate our needs effectively and expect to be treated in the same way.
 This is called secure attachment and what therapy can help us move towards.